openlab-red/openshift-gateway-mesh-integration/docs/blogs/index.md

 oc get csv -n openshift-operators
 ```

+> **Tip**: All manifests from this guide are also available as Kustomize resources in the [`kustomize/`](../../kustomize/) directory of this repository, with platform operators separated from instances.

 ### Installing OpenShift Service Mesh

 **Important**: The installation order matters.
 We need to install the CNI component first, then the control plane.